siznax/trudell/articles.md

 > Movement, Trudell raised the profile of the grassroots Native Rights
 > movement.

 "Grandmothers Talking: My Time and Teachings with John Trudell" by Luis J. Rodriguez, Poet Laureate of Los Angeles
 Los Angeles Public Library Blog
 2015-12-14
 https://www.lapl.org/collections-resources/blogs/lapl/grandmothers-talking-my-time-and-teachings-john-trudell

+> Poet and activist John Trudell expressed in words and actions, in
+> music and movies, the plight, fight and lasting permanence of the
+> Native American experience in the United States.
+In his public
+> talks, John delved into indigenous history and cosmology, which have
+> long been dismissed, misunderstood, and attacked.
+John Trudell did
+> this with clarity, dignity, and ferocity.

 "John Trudell, Outspoken Advocate for American Indians, Is Dead at 69" By Bruce Weber